What the pilot actually buys

 AlexAI works best in adult Discord communities that already have active moderators, a clear

 sense of server culture, and a reason to use a memory-rich bot beyond novelty.
-Gaming clans,
+Adult gaming

-creative servers, roleplay groups, private leagues, and long-running friend communities are
+clans, creative servers, roleplay groups, private leagues, and long-running friend

 Strong fit

-- There is a clear use case: events, creative media, lore, moderation support, or
+- There is a real use case: events, creative media, lore, moderation support,

 Not a fit yet